how we study humans

 Our team of professionals “get it” and understand how to deliver what the most demanding clients expect from their consumer insights partner.

-Becky Rios in Houston and Millye Hale in Dallas lead our recruiting efforts.
+Millye Hale leads our recruiting efforts from Dallas, with Jenny Kasper recently joining the Spearfish team in San Antonio.
 A unique but very appealing aspect of our recruiting approach is that we only recruit consumers who have never participated in focus groups before.
 And we don’t use respondent databases, so the issue of “professional respondents” doesn’t apply to us at Spearfish.
 Instead, we leverage the participants’ own personal networks of friends, associates and peers to give us their fresh perspectives on every issue.
 So, when our moderators walk into the room, participants are already engaging with each other, and we begin to capture deeper sentiments and motivations much earlier than with groups which rely on strangers from respondents used many times before, sometimes several times a month.

 Graphics and Quick Draw